Search This Blog

 Quoting the publisher’s blurb for the first edition, this is a fascinating almanac of facts, statistics and stories about the speed of virtually everything.
 Speed records; comparative speeds; relative speeds; optimal speeds; fastest speeds; slowest speeds; human, animal, mechanical and natural speeds are gathered together in an easy-to-follow, original design, and explained in engaging text written by a leading popular science writer.
 The statistical element is supported by fascinating discussions, historical anecdotes and speed trivia both serious and silly.

 This book is written for general readers, and my aim was to take a look at speed, and explore how we find out, and what we know.
-Here are just a few of the things I played with:
+Here are just a few of the notions I played with:

 • Learn the real story about the bumblebee that couldn't fly but did.